Links on Android Authority may earn us a commission. Learn more.

 The Internet made it super easy to communicate, keep track of, and interact with basically the entire world.
 It also keeps you connected to things happening in your town.
 Generally, the Internet (or apps) aren’t super necessary for these kinds of things but you can find some valuable information with the right apps.
 There are some instances where a browser works best.
 For instance, in Columbus, OH, the best way to see the trash schedule is in a web browser.
 However, there are still some great local apps to find some neat local stuff and help yourself out.

 We’d like to give an honorable mention to Craigslist.
-You can find most of the stuff below on Craigslist in one form or another.
+The site is divided up by major metropolitan areas so you can surf Craigslist just in your general region.
 You can find our list of the best Craigslist apps here.

 The best local apps for Android